-Fair Trade is a partnership between consumers in developed countries and producers in developing countries.
+Fair Trade is a partnership between consumers and producers.

 Many of the products that we buy in supermarkets or shops are grown or produced by people who are not paid a fair price for their work and produce and as a result are forced to live in poverty.
 The Fair Trade movement was set up to ensure they are paid a fair price, and to offer producers an opportunity to participate in global markets without exploitation.